 What is a green roof?

-A green roof can be a closed off area or for larger expanses have pathways and seating where people can go to relax.
+A green roof can be a closed-off area or for larger expenses that have pathways and seating where people can go to relax.
 Many businesses have opted for rooftop designs to boost their green credentials as well as provide places for staff to go.
 After a slow start, where we lagged behind other countries, green roofing has come into its own over the last six years.